-The third CAP entails the excavation and disposal of the area of aquifer contamination, to a depth of approximately seven feet.
+The third CAP entails the excavation and disposal of the majority of the impacted aquifer, to a depth of approximately six feet.
 Clean imported soil would then be used to backfill the excavation.
 ERS believes this to be the fastest CAP to site closure.

-All details of each CAP scenario is described in this section, including projected costs of each CAP from inception to site closure.
-A groundwater Preliminary Remediation Goal (PRG) of 640 parts per billion of TPH/diesel (the RWQCB PRG for San Francisco International Airport) will be used for site closure.
+All details of each CAP scenario are described in this section, including projected costs of each CAP from inception to site closure.
+A groundwater Preliminary Remediation Goal (PRG) of 640 parts per billion of TPH/diesel (the BA-RWQCB RBSL, Table B) will be used for site closure.